azrielb1/DataStructuresTests/README.md

 # DataStructuresStageOneTests
-COM 1320 Junit tests for the semester project
+COM 1320 Junit tests for the semester project.
 PLEASE CONTRIBUTE